TachyonTransfer/ftlp/README.md

 ## For Testing:

-You can find our tachyon testing AMI on AWS (N Virginia region) and launch an ec2 instance with it.
+You can find our tachyon testing AMI (
+Tachyon FTLP/UDT Performance Testing Image) on AWS (N Virginia region) and launch an ec2 instance with it.
 Once you do that you can test performance

 ### Add linker path export to run executables
 cd ftlp/src/